112cxyz/PyTunes/README.md

 # PyTunes
 Not a Knockoff iTunes in Python

-only works on unix based systems and requires playsound!
+only works on unix based systems without extra code modifications

+requires playsound!

 intended layout:
 ~/PyTunes/main.py